 Removals insurance is a bit like travel insurance

-While it might be tempting to cut your overall removals costs by opting out of an insurance policy, the price you pay for doing so might be even higher in the long run.
+While it might be tempting to cut your overall removals costs when you move by opting out of an insurance policy, the price you ultimately pay might be even higher in the long run.

-Much like when you book a holiday and consider travel insurance in case of ill health or an accident, insurance for moving to a new house is an optional extra.
-Hopefully you won’t need it, but:
+Much like when you book a holiday and consider travel insurance in case of ill health or an accident, moving insurance is an optional extra.
+Hopefully, you won’t need it, but:

-in the event that you do the small premium you pay gives you peace of mind that in the event that something goes wrong you’re financially protected from what could be much higher costs to repair or replace your belongings.
+if you do, the small premium you pay gives you peace of mind that if something goes wrong you’re financially protected from what could be much higher costs to repair or replace your belongings.

 Don’t you have to be insured as a business to undertake removals?
 Am I covered by that?

 An insured removal company does NOT always mean an insured customer.

 Most removal companies have to insure themselves with various policies to conduct their work so many will advertise they are ‘fully insured’.
 This means THEY are insured, but not always YOU.

 This is the bit hard to explain, but we'll try.....Typically, removal companies will discuss the risks of doing business with their insurer and pay a premium to them that covers them for the likelihood of that risk.
 Because your removal company may not know the value of your items at the time of moving and because sometimes things can happen that are outside of our control, it is standard practice for removal companies to limit their liability for damage under their terms and conditions.